Let’s be honest. It’s a whole heck of a lot simpler to sell a physical product than it is to sell something like coaching services.

 2. Clarify your focus.

 If you want to be a true visionary and inspire more people to take the leap with you, then you need to think small.
 I’m not talking about compromising on your dreams.
-I’m more so talking about narrowing your focus on whom you help.
+I’m more really talking about narrowing your focus on who you help.
+I’m talking about choosing a niche.

 You see, the problem when you try to help too many kinds of people at once is that your vision gets diluted.